 Final examination 50%

 - Teaching Arrangements

-- This paper is team-taught and convened by Erica Newman.
+This paper is team-taught and co-ordinated by Dr Erica Newman.

 Te Kōparapara, An introduction to the Māori World (Auckland University Press 2018), Edited by M Reilly, S Duncan, G Leoni, L Paterson, L Carter, M Rātima, P Rewi

 - Graduate Attributes Emphasised

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Communication,

 On completion of this paper, students will be able to